 Wearable Technology Fashion – Consumers’ Needs First

 Wearable technology has a simple role.
-To improve and augment, with functional value, the garments and accessories of the modern consumer, such as smartwatches, connected jewellery and innovative textile clothes, as these are the only parts visible to the user’s social circle.
+To improve and augment, with functional value, the garments and accessories of the modern consumer.

-If in the past, garments and accessories infused with wearable technology have been criticised for being too bulky and unappealing, the current generation of fashion tech apparel and smart accessories has started to put aesthetics and design at centre stage.
+If in the past, garments and accessories infused with wearable technology have been criticised for either being too bulky or unappealing.

 Wearable Technology Fashion – And The Reason Is…?

-Second, as the market for fashion tech apparel and smart accessories is growing at an incredible pace, a new type of ‘fashion tech / eco-conscious consumer’ segment has started to emerge.
-Some experts argue that the segment’s main driver toward the consumption of wearable technology fashion remains the need for status, in a contemporary world driven by connectivity, social media, and tech-powered gadgets.
+Second, as the market for fashion tech apparel and smart accessories is growing at an incredible pace, a new type of ‘tech-savvy/conscious consumer’ segment has started to emerge.

-And yet, wearable technology fashion garments are no longer just smart sensors thrown in fitness trackers, but have evolved into a complex ecosystem of fresh and innovative apparel.
+And yet, wearable technology found in modern fashion garments are no longer just smart sensors but have evolved into being part of a complex ecosystem comprising sustainable and innovative apparel, aiming for a cleaner industry and a healthier lifestyle.